apache/trafficserver/doc/developer-guide/api/functions/TSSslServerContextCreate.en.rst

 `#include <ts/ts.h>`

-.. function:: TSSslContext TSSslContextCreate(void)
+.. function:: TSSslContext TSSslServerContextCreate(void)

 Description
 ===========

-Create a new SSL context.
-It also opulates cypher suite settings from records.config.
+Create a new server SSL context.
+It also populates cypher suite settings from records.config.

 Type
 ====